intel/ethernet-linux-ice/scripts/adqsetup/README.md

     # run test here
     done

+## Sample Usage With Pipes From External Script

+    python makeconf.py | adqsetup --json apply

+### makeconf.py

+    import json
+    conf = {
+        "globals": {
+            "dev": "eth2",
+            "busypull": 10000
+        },
+        "app1": {
+            "queues": 4,
+            "ports": "80,443"
+        }
+    }
+    print(json.dumps(conf))

 ## Notes

-* To load/use the different device drivers while creating the setup, --reload must be called along with --drivers parameter in the syntax.
+* To load/use a different device driver while creating the setup, the `--driver` parameter may be used.
 Device driver path is the full path to the .ko file (ex: ice-1.9.x/src/ice.ko).
-Interface _must_ be set to come up automatically with an ip address (via NetworkManager or other), adqsetup will wait up to three seconds for this to occur before erroring out.
+Interface _must_ be set to come up automatically with an ip address (via NetworkManager or other). adqsetup will wait up to three seconds for this to occur before erroring out.
 Conversely, you can load the driver and setup the interface manually before running the adqsetup.

-* The independent **pollers** argument passed to this tool doesn’t map directly to the **qps_per_poller** arguments passed to the driver. adqsetup allows the user to specify how many pollers for a particular TC instead of having to specify qps_per_poller.
+* The independent **pollers** argument passed to adqsetup doesn’t map directly to the **qps_per_poller** arguments passed to the driver. adqsetup allows the user to specify how many pollers for a particular TC instead of having to specify qps_per_poller.